pawelgrzybek/pawelgrzybek.com/content/posts/2017-03-31-top-picks-2017-march.md

 ## Sketch 43 is coming to town with a new game.
 An open file format!
 [https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223](https://medium.com/sketch-app-sources/sketch-43-is-coming-to-town-with-a-new-game-an-open-file-format-ae62e7e7c223)

 Sketch 43 is coming with big change — open file format (now I'm talking about this well-known Sketch, not the mobile React native parser by Expo).
 What does it mean?
 Essentially every single file is not a piece of binary data anymore.
-You can open it in your code editor and it is nothing else than JSON formated collection of data about your project.
+You can open it in your code editor and it is nothing else than JSON formatted collection of data about your project.
 It is just a matter of time to see Windows / Linux sketch file readers or even some template generators as a web apps.
 It opens a huge opportunities and I can't wait what kind of amazing ideas community will come up with.

 - - -